NEW TRAFFIC RULES AND FINES

 Use of Mobile While Driving

-Driving without Valid Documents
+Driving Without Valid Documents

-Driving without Valid Car Insurance
+Driving Without Valid Car Insurance

-Reckless Driving
+Reckless / Dangerous Driving

 Blocking Emergency Vehicles